-How to renew your Indiana Medicaid coverage
+How to Renew Indiana Medicaid

 How Indiana renews Medicaid coverage

+If Indiana can confirm you are still eligible through ex parte sources, your coverage renews automatically and you receive a notice confirming renewal — no action is required.
 If Indiana cannot confirm your eligibility automatically, you receive a renewal packet asking you to provide updated information.
 You must respond within the time period shown on your notice — typically 60 days — to avoid losing coverage.

-Call FSSA at 800-457-4584 (TTY 711) to complete your renewal over the phone with a caseworker.
+• By phone — call FSSA at 800-457-4584 (TTY 711) to complete your renewal over the phone with a caseworker.

-Visit your local Division of Family Resources (DFR) office.
+• In person — visit your local Division of Family Resources (DFR) office.
 Bring your renewal notice and supporting documents.

-Complete your paper renewal form and mail it to the address on your notice with any required documents.
+• By mail — complete your paper renewal form and mail it to the address on your notice with any required documents.

 Documents you may need to provide